 - You may send the finished copies to PO BOX 5324, Bloomington, IL 61702.
-You can speed up the process if you also email electronic copies (you still need to mail the paper copies) to our Political Division
+You can speed up the process if you email electronic copies to our Political Division

-Once we process your forms you will be provide with resources to make your job easy.
+Once we process your forms you will be provided with resources to make your job easy.

 For more information or to begin the application process, contact our Political Division and we will send you everything you need to get started.